aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 ## Introduction

 Live Meeting Assist (LMA) is a solution which provides users with real-time multi-participant audio transcription, optionally translated into their preferred language, and an integrated AI meeting assistant that uses trusted enterprise data and meeting context to fact-check, look up relevant information, and propose responses.
 It creates succinct on-demand recaps, insights, and action item lists during and after meetings, securely maintaining an inventory of meeting records.
-Enterprises can use LMA with an existing Amazon Bedrock Agent/Knowledgebase.
+Enterprises can use LMA with an existing Amazon Bedrock Agent/Knowledgebase, or with a bedrock LLM without a knowledge base.
 LMA integrates with popular meeting platforms and offers improved participant focus, understanding, accuracy, time-saving, and record-keeping efficiency, while supporting enterprise security, compliance, and availability.

 Before continuing, please read the blog post [Live Meeting Assistant (LMA)](https://amazon.com/live-meeting-assistant), deploy LMA, and follow the tutorial to experience the Meeting Assist demo.
 This is prerequisite context for the rest of this document.